loopwerk/loopwerk.io/content/articles/2026-01-18-expertise.md

 **I felt more like an expert after eight years of PHP than I do after seventeen years of Python.**

 This isn’t impostor syndrome.
 It isn’t a lack of confidence.
 And it isn’t because I somehow regressed as a developer.
-It’s because the idea of “mastering a language” no longer makes sense, if it ever did.
+It’s because the idea of "mastering a language" no longer makes sense, if it ever did.

 ## When mastery felt possible

 Early-2000s PHP had a very narrow job: generate HTML and talk to a database.

 If you understood string manipulation, forms, sessions, and a handful of database functions, you essentially knew PHP.
 The official manual was finite.
 The ecosystem was small.
-The distance between “language knowledge” and “shipping a product” was almost zero.
+The distance between "language knowledge" and "shipping a product" was almost zero.

 You could realistically reach a point where you felt done.
 Not perfect, but complete.
 That feeling of mastery wasn’t arrogance.
 It was a side effect of a small problem space.